Pranay-Tej/Pranay-Tej/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on [react-store](https://github.com/Pranay-Tej/react-store)
+- 🔭 I’m currently working on [shirudo](https://github.com/Pranay-Tej/shirudo) and [react-store](https://github.com/Pranay-Tej/react-store)

 <!--
 **Pranay-Tej/Pranay-Tej** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.